Kirsten Dunst: 2010–2016: Independent films

-Hossein Amini's The Two Faces of January (2014) was Dunst's next major role, starring alongside Viggo Mortensen and Oscar Isaac.
-Playing Colette MacFarland, the wife of a con artist, the thriller is based on Patricia Highsmith's 1964 novel of the same name.
-Garnering mostly favorable reviews, the Los Angeles Times complimented the 1960s Greek setting and observed Dunst "brings a potent complexity to Colette; every mood shift registers to the bone".
-Jake Wilson of The Sydney Morning Herald praised the script for "condensing the book's plot while retaining its spirit", although he thought there was some uneven editing.
-Of Dunst's performance, he called her "typically teasing yet sympathetic".
-Finally in 2014, Dunst voiced a character in the eighth episode of Cosmos: A Spacetime Odyssey, and made a guest appearance in an episode of Portlandia.
+Dunst's next major role came in Hossein Amini's thriller The Two Faces of January (2014), in which she starred as Colette, the wife of a con artist, alongside Viggo Mortensen and Oscar Isaac.
+The film was based on Patricia Highsmith's 1964 novel of the The Two Faces of January.
+It received mostly favorable reviews, with Betsy Sharkey of the Los Angeles Times writing that Dunst "brings a potent complexity to Colette; every mood shift registers to the bone".
+Jake Wilson of The Sydney Morning Herald described Dunst as "typically teasing yet sympathetic".
+Also in 2014, Dunst voiced a character in the eighth episode of Cosmos: A Spacetime Odyssey, and made a guest appearance in an episode of Portlandia.
 Throughout 2015, Dunst focused solely on television work.
-She was cast as hairdresser Peggy Blumquist in the second season of the critically acclaimed FX crime dark comedy-drama Fargo, which earned her nominations for the Golden Globe Award for Best Actress and Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.
+She played the hairdresser Peggy Blumquist in the second season of the FX comedy-drama Fargo, which earned her nominations for the Golden Globe Award for Best Actress and the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.

 In 2016, Dunst co-starred in Jeff Nichols' science fiction drama Midnight Special with Michael Shannon and Joel Edgerton.
-The story is about a father and his eight-year-old son who go on the run upon discovering that the boy possesses mysterious powers.
-The film opened to mostly positive reviews; Tim Grierson of The New Republic was impressed by Midnight Specials special effects which imitated a late 20th century retro style.
-However, he questioned the purpose of Dunst's character which "simply has nothing to do".
-Dunst had a supporting role in the biographical drama Hidden Figures (2016), a loose adaptation of the book of the same name, about African-American mathematicians who worked at the National Aeronautics and Space Administration (NASA) during the Space Race.
-Dunst's portrayal of a white supervisor drew praise from Slant Magazines Elise Nakhnikian, while The Guardian thought the film was educational and entertaining despite its underdeveloped supporting cast.
-The film was a commercial success, grossing worldwide and was nominated for three Academy Awards.
-The cast also won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-In addition to acting, Dunst served as a member of the main competition jury of the 2016 Cannes Film Festival.
-In that year, Dunst planned to direct an adaptation of Sylvia Plath's novel The Bell Jar, starring Dakota Fanning, but stepped down from the project before production.
+The story is about a father and his eight-year-old son who go on the run after discovering that the boy possesses mysterious powers.
+The film opened to mostly positive reviews.
+Tim Grierson of The New Republic questioned the purpose of Dunst's character, writing that she "has nothing to do".
+Dunst had a supporting role in the biographical drama Hidden Figures (2016), a loose adaptation of the book Hidden Figures by Margot Lee Shetterly.
+The story follows African-American mathematicians who worked at NASA during the Space Race.
+Catherine Shoard of The Guardian felt that Dunst's role as a white supervisor was underdeveloped, although her performance drew praise from Elise Nakhnikian of Slant Magazine.
+The film was a commercial success, grossing worldwide and earning nominations for three Academy Awards.
+The cast won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
+At the 2016 Cannes Film Festival, Dunst served as a member of the main competition jury.
+The same year, it was announced that Dunst would direct an adaptation of Sylvia Plath's novel The Bell Jar, starring Dakota Fanning.
+However, Dunst left the project before production began.